Allen, Muhlenberg and Monroe Counties report new COVID-19 cases.

 BOWLING GREEN, Ky.
 (WBKO) -

-ACHD reported Allen County added 6 confirmed positive cases of COVID-19 and now has had a total of 248 cases reported since the start of the COVID-19 Outbreak.
+ACHD reported Allen County added 1 confirmed positive case of COVID-19 and now has had a total of 254 cases reported since the start of the COVID-19 Outbreak.

-Muhlenberg County Health Department reports 6 additional confirmed plus 1 new probable cases of Coronavirus COVID-19.
+Muhlenberg County Health Department reports 2 additional confirmed cases of Coronavirus COVID-19.

-The Monroe County Health Department is investigating one additional confirmed case of COVID-19.
+The Monroe County Health Department is investigating seven additional confirmed cases of COVID-19.

 There have been three deaths reported from COVID-19.